Didisimmons/Ayo-Recipes/README.md

    - **Defensive back-end programming** - There has been some back-end defensive programming to prevent users from accessing pages/functions that they are not permitted to access.
 For example, when a user views a single recipe, they cannot see the " ORDER NOW " button but can see the "BACK" button; however, if the user registers/logs in, they can see the "ORDER NOW" button if they are viewing a recipe that was not created by them.

-   - **Modal** - On some pages, a modal appears for the delete functionality.
-Before a user or administrator can delete a recipe or category, a modal appears asking them to confirm their decision.
+   - **Modal** - A modal appears on some pages for the user to perform the delete functionality.

 ### **FEATURES OF EACH PAGE**